HISTORY OF OCTOBER 31

 500 years ago today.
 See my mini-series here on the life of Martin Luther.

-On October 31, 1517, an Augustinian monk named Martin Luther nailed to the door of the Castle Church in Wittenberg, Germany 95 propositions or theses and marked the beginning of the Reformation.
-Of course, the Reformation began long before that, but this date proves to be a convenient coat hanger for historians to mark the beginning of Protestantism.* However, the 95 Theses were not intended as a call to reformation and it is the story behind this event that proves so fascinating, and shows the real purpose of the 95 Theses.
+On October 31, 1517, the story goes, an Augustinian monk named Martin Luther nailed to the door of the Castle Church in Wittenberg, Germany 95 propositions or theses and marked the beginning of the Reformation.
+Of course, the Reformation began long before that, but this date proves to be a convenient coat hanger for historians to mark the beginning of the Protestant* Reformation.
+However, the 95 Theses were not intended as a call to reformation and it is the story behind this event that proves so fascinating and shows the real purpose of the 95 Theses.

 Bill Petro, your friendly neighborhood historian